1,001 Sayings and Deeds of the Prophet

-What the Jewish farmers of Khaibar produced was one of the most profitable acquisition of the Prophet and may explain his successor's unilateral takeover of God's Messenger's interests.
+Fadak proved to be one of Muhammad's most profitable acquisitions, which may explain his successor's unilateral takeover of his interests.

 Fatima sent somebody to Abu Bakr asking him to give her her inheritance from the Prophet from what Allah had given to His Apostle through Fai (i.e. booty gained without fighting).

 She asked for the Sadaqa (i.e. wealth assigned for charitable purposes) of the Prophet at Medina, and Fadak, and what remained of the Khumus (i.e., one-fifth) of the Khaibar booty.